JuliaPlots/MakieGallery.jl/docs/src/gallery.md

 The raw markdown files from which documentation is generated are located in `docs/src`, but all the pages are not there; some, like `Plotting functions overview`, are generated during documentation build.
 Those markdown pages have a `src-` prefix.

+## Tests

+MakieGallery contains the test suite for the Makie ecosystem; this can be accessed by running `Pkg.test("MakieGallery")`.

+The test suite can be configured by setting some environment variables:

+- `MAKIEGALLERY_MINIMAL` to control whether only short tests or all examples are run.
+Defaults to `"false"`.
+- `MAKIEGALLERY_RESUME` to resume recording from the last example.
+Defaults to `"false"`.
+- `MAKIEGALLERY_FAST` to control whether the time-consuming examples run or not.
+Defaults to `"false"`.
+- `MAKIEGALLERY_REFIMG_DIR` to control where reference images are taken from.
+Defaults to using the default version downloaded by MakieGallery, or downloading that if not present.

+## Structure

 Examples live in the `examples` directory, and are organized into several Julia files.
 Each file is structured into several `@block`s which contain `@cell`s.
 Each cell contains one example; the syntax is generally:
 ```julia